Open Today: 10am - 4pm

 There are also benefits to instructing a conveyancer or solicitor before your offer is accepted on a new home.
 Again, this can help make the process go faster.
 It can show potential sellers that you're serious about buying.
 And it means all the necessary ID checks can be done in advance.

-What are solicitors' fees for buying and selling a house?
+What are the conveyancing fees for buying and selling a house?

 The value of your home, the value of the property you're buying and the type of property you're selling or buying.
 These are just three factors that could determine a solicitor's fees for buying and selling a house.
 The fees can also vary if either property is freehold or leasehold.